 Marketing research shows that the average consumer requires between seven and ten “touches” from a brand before they will make a purchase.
 For that reason, it’s very important to be consistent when you brand your company.
 The right logo is an essential part of consistency in branding.

 In many cases, your logo will be the very first thing a potential customer sees when they first learn of your company.
 That means that it must represent your industry and speak to your target audience – and fall in line with who you are and what you do.

-Conveying Company Values
+DIY Logo And Conveying Company Values

 In addition to representing your industry and products, your logo must also convey your company values.
 A company that sells green cleaning products might choose a logo that shows its respect for natural resources and the health of their customers.